 sub-base specific gravity

-Sub-base specific gravity is a measure of the density of materials used beneath road surfaces compared to water.
-This metric is crucial because it helps predict how well the sub-base will support and maintain the structural integrity of the road, ensuring durability and safety.
+This metric is crucial because it helps predict how well the subbase will support and maintain the road’s structural integrity, ensuring durability and safety.

 Common Sub-Base Materials and Their Specific Gravity Ranges